What To Plant In October-Zones 1-10

 Flowers

 You can also replant and divide Hostas during this time.
-Flowers can be planted in zones 5-10 at this time of year.
+Flowers can be planted in zones 5-10 this time of year.

 Please Check Out What To Plant Each Month: